kubedb/docs/docs/guides/mssqlserver/backup/overview/index.md

 12. Then it resolves the respective `Addon` and `Function` and prepares backup `Job` definition.

-13. Then, it creates the `Job` to backup the targeted `PostgreSQL` database.
+13. Then, it creates the `Job` to backup the targeted `Microsoft SQL Server` database.

 14. The backup `Job` reads necessary information (e.g. auth secret, port)  to connect with the database from the `AppBinding` CR.
 It also reads backend information and access credentials from `BackupStorage` CR, Storage Secret and `Repository` path respectively.

-15. Then, the `Job` dumps the targeted `PostgreSQL` database and uploads the output to the backend.
+15. Then, the `Job` dumps the targeted `Microsoft SQL Server` database and uploads the output to the backend.
 KubeStash pipes the output of dump command to uploading process.
 Hence, backup `Job` does not require a large volume to hold the entire dump output.

-16. After the backup process is completed, the backup `Job` updates the `status.components[dump]` field of the `Snapshot` resources with backup information of the target `PostgreSQL` database.
+16. After the backup process is completed, the backup `Job` updates the `status.components[dump]` field of the `Snapshot` resources with backup information of the target `Microsoft SQL Server` database.

 ## How Restore Process Works

-The following diagram shows how KubeStash restores backed up data into a `PostgreSQL` database.
+The following diagram shows how KubeStash restores backed up data into a `Microsoft SQL Server` database.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Database Restore Overview" src="/docs/guides/mssqlserver/backup/overview/images/restore_overview.svg">
-  <figcaption align="center">Fig: PostgreSQL Restore Process Overview</figcaption>
+  <figcaption align="center">Fig: Microsoft SQL Server Restore Process Overview</figcaption>
 </figure>

 The restore process consists of the following steps:

-1. At first, a user creates a `PostgreSQL` database where the data will be restored or the user can use the same `PostgreSQL` database.
+1. At first, a user creates a `Microsoft SQL Server` database where the data will be restored or the user can use the same `Microsoft SQL Server` database.

 2. Then, she creates a `RestoreSession` custom resource that specifies the target database where the backed-up data will be restored, addon information (including restore tasks), the target snapshot to be restored, the Repository containing that snapshot, and other additional settings.